How the NHS COVID Pass uses your information and your data rights

 How do I evidence my COVID Pass status if I am taking part in a clinical trial?

-If you are exempt from being vaccinated because you are in, or have taken part in, a clinical trial, you will be able to use the COVID Pass within the NHS App to display and share your COVID status with the green-for-go screen for any domestic events within the UK.
-Your COVID Pass status for international travel may depend on the trial that you have taken part in and, pending any international agreements, you may need to evidence your status for foreign travel through testing.
-If you have already been provided with an interim letter, you can continue to use this letter until this expires on 31st July 2021.
+If you are exempt from receiving deployed approved vaccinations because you are in, or have taken part in, a clinical trial, and may have received other vaccinations, you will be able to use the COVID Pass within the NHS App to display and share your COVID status.
+This will be for domestic purposes, displaying a green-for-go screen as a result of your exempt status within the UK.
+If you have had two vaccinations, your COVID Pass status for international travel will display your vaccination events.
+However, acceptance of this internationally may depend on the trial that you have taken part in and, pending any international agreements, you may need to evidence your status for foreign travel through testing.
+Before undertaking any further COVID vaccinations, you are advised to contact both your trial site and GP for clinical assessment and advice.

 What will I need to get or show my COVID Pass status?

 Your status will be based on your vaccination history, exemption, or test results through either a